googleinterns/virtual-queue/frontend/README.md

 ### How to protect API key?
 1. Rename .env_sample file in the main directory to .env .
 2. Replace YourAPIKey to the api key you got when you connected your project to firebase
-3. Replace YourProjectID to the project id you got when you connected your project to firebase
+3. Likewise replace all the other parameters.

 ### Steps to include Firebase Authentication: